-- Located in the Namib-Naukluft National Park, the biggest conservation area in Africa, Sossusvlei is home to sand dunes which offer awe-inspiring photographic opportunities.
+Located in the Namib-Naukluft National Park, the biggest conservation area in Africa, Sossusvlei is home to sand dunes which offer awe-inspiring photographic opportunities.
 Etosha is situated in northern Namibia and is a self-driver's paradise.
-It is home to four of the Big 5 (elephant, rhino, lion and leopard). - Damaraland is a massive, untamed and rugged region.
+It is home to four of the Big 5 (elephant, rhino, lion and leopard).

+Damaraland is a massive, untamed and rugged region.
 Highlights include The Brandberg and Twyfelfontein.
 Kaokoveld is a mountainous landscape of rugged beauty, considered one of the last remaining wilderness areas in Southern Africa.
-It is also home to the Himba: a semi-nomadic people indigenous to this arid environment. - The Skeleton Coast is a mysterious place where the dunes of the world's oldest desert meet the turbulent Atlantic Ocean to form one of the most dramatic coastlines on the planet.
+It is also home to the Himba: a semi-nomadic people indigenous to this arid environment.

+The Skeleton Coast is a mysterious place where the dunes of the world's oldest desert meet the turbulent Atlantic Ocean to form one of the most dramatic coastlines on the planet.
 The Zambezi region (formerly Caprivi) offers an incredible water-based safari experience within its riverine forests and vast wetlands.
-It is enveloped by four perennial rivers Chobe, Kwando, Linyanti and Zambezi. - Swakopmund offers a wide range of activities like sandboarding, quad biking and 4x4 driving in the dunes.
+It is enveloped by four perennial rivers - Chobe, Kwando, Linyanti and Zambezi.
+Swakopmund offers a wide range of activities like sandboarding, quad biking and 4x4 driving in the dunes.
 Located in the south of Namibia, the Fish River Canyon is the world's second largest canyon.

-- The sand dunes of Sossusvlei can be visited at any time of the year however the dry winter climate from March to October is the best time to visit.
+The sand dunes of Sossusvlei can be visited at any time of the year however the dry winter climate from March to October is the best time to visit.
 September and October can get very hot.
-October to April is summer and the best time for bird watching. - May to August is winter and the best time for game viewing in Etosha National Park.
+October to April is summer and the best time for bird watching.
+May to August is winter and the best time for game viewing in Etosha National Park.

 June and July can have very cold nights.
 November and April is the summer rainy season turning the area green and bringing the occasional floods to the desert.

-NAMIBIA

-CAPRIVI, DAMARALAND, ETOSHA NATIONAL PARK, KALAHARI, NAMIB NAUKLUFT, NAMIB RAND, OKONJIMA RESERVE, SWAKOPMUND, WINDHOEK salessa@akorndmc.com

-MADIKWE PRIVATE GAME RESERVE

-- Madikwe Game Reserve is currently the fifth largest game reserve and is also one of the lesser- known parks in South Africa.
-This makes it a hidden- gem as it is regarded as one of the best conservation areas in Africa and offers a Big 5 Safari. - Madikwe Game Reserve is located close to the edge of the Kalahari Desert, ensuring a truly diverse game-viewing experience. - A malaria-free area, a perfect choice for families and groups - A wildlife photographer's dream, many of the safari lodges have hides overlooking active waterholes. - Game drives are usually conducted twice a day, in the early morning and late afternoon/evening, giving you a unique perspective on the reserve and an opportunity to encounter different animals with different behaviors. - The park is home to approximately 66 large mammals and roughly 300 bird species.
+Madikwe Game Reserve is the fifth largest game reserve in South Africa.
+It is regarded as one of the best conservation areas in Africa and offers a Big Five Safari in a malaria-free area, a perfect choice for families and groups

+A wildlife photographer's dream, many of the safari lodges have hides overlooking active waterholes.
+Game drives are usually conducted twice a day, in the early morning and late afternoon/ evening, giving you a unique perspective on the reserve and an opportunity to encounter different animals with different behaviors.

+The park is home to approximately 66 large mammals and roughly 300 bird species.
 You will find all this flora and fauna in an area comprised of vast open plains of grasslands, woodlands, rocky outcrops and single mountains.

-- The country is an all year round destination. - For Madikwe specifically, the winter months from May to September, can be the most rewarding for game viewing and the weather is pleasant, with warm days and cold nights. - The vegetation is thinning out and the animals are concentrating around available water, making it easier to spot them.
+The winter months from May to September, can be the most rewarding for game viewing and the weather is pleasant, with warm days and cold nights.
+The vegetation is thinning out and the animals are concentrating around available water, making it easier to spot them.
+The wet summer season, from November to March, brings full waterholes, lush bushveld, many new-born wildlife and the summer migrant birds arrive.

-SOUTH AFRICA
+NORTHERN KRUGER - SOUTH AFRICA